scott-fryxell/scott-fryxell.github.io/content/articles/the-white-collar-apocalypse-is-nigh.md

 Those of us who strive outside the elitist system are thrown away before we even get in the room.
 Innovation subsumes to desperate monopoly.
 Picking the right friends matters.

-They have food. shelter, belonging, and are at the begining of a lifetime of oportunity and yet are acting like they will all be homeless unless admitted into the right clubs.
+They have food. shelter, belonging, and are at the beginning of a lifetime of opportunity and yet are acting like they will all be homeless unless admitted into the right clubs.

   > Isabella Glassman: Unfortunately, I knew my state government internship was a scarlet letter of inadequacy.
 My classmates seemed to think the world comprised investment bankers, management consultants — and everyone else.